uwmisl/Porcupine/README.md

 * pandas
 * numpy
 * jupyter

-We used guppy for basecalling (GPU 3.2.2).
+* ucrdtw (for sequence design)

+Other software:
+* Guppy (GPU 3.2.2) -- basecalling
+* Scrappie (1.3.2) -- squiggle design
-We used C and make for the ECC; however, a compiled version of this simple decoder program is included.
+* C and make -- ECC; however, a compiled version of this simple decoder program is included.

+When designing molbits, we used the minimum free energy calculations as provided by NUPACK, wrapped as a python library internal to the lab.
+Unfortunately due to license restrictions, this library cannot be released.

 # Installation guide